ms/buildtogether.tech/src/contributing.md

 template: page
 ---

-All contributors must abide by our <span i="Code of Conduct">Code of Conduct</span>.
+All contributors must abide by our [% i "Code of Conduct" %]Code of Conduct[% /i %].

 ## Making Decisions